CELT offers a Nuts & Bolts of Teaching at Brockport workshop for new faculty before the start of the Fall and Spring semesters. Sign up today!

 File City is personal electronic file storage space on campus.
 Students and faculty/staff currently affiliated with The College at Brockport all have an account set up.
 It is available on all lab computers on campus and via the Web at this location: File City

 Blackboard is a web-based course management and collaboration portal.
 It helps instructors manage course materials and to communicate with their students.
 Blackboard can function both as a complement to traditional courses and as the main site for distance learning.
 Features of Blackboard include mailboxes, drop-boxes (for students to electronically submit work), announcements, online quizzes and surveys, an online gradebook, and other online content.
 Academic Systems & Integration Support and CELT collaborate to offer Blackboard Training sessions and walk-in hours.

 What is Banner?

 It’s also called the “Campus Information System.”
 Faculty use Banner to review course information (like scheduling and enrollment), access advisement information (like transcripts and DARS reports), and enter student grades.
 Students use Banner to register for classes and access their own records.
 Users log into banner with a Banner ID number and numeric password.

 Who can help me with my technology needs?

-Telephone: Call x5151 option 1 or fill out a form in Service Now
+Telephone: Call x5151 option 1 or fill out a form in the IT Service Portal